This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 16.10.
 Tuesday – Production

-The goal was to have all models and have them all printed on Kinesio tape.
+The goal was to have all models and to print them all on Kinesio tape.

-We had the technical constraint that we only had 3D printers that were able to print a fairly small surface.
-On the other side, the Kinesio tape would offer us to print long and thin structures on it.
+We had the technical constraint that we only had 3D printers that were able to print a fairly small surface although the Kinesio tape would offer us to print long and thin structures on it.
 But because this wasn’t possible, we chose to make multiple modular parts that could be interconnected with small plastic tubes.

 Therefore, we redrew all the so-called splines for the actual path on the tape and the cross-section of the pipe in Adobe Illustrator.
 As done in the previous days, these splines can then easily imported into Cinema 4D.
 We agreed to make three shapes with different bending properties to represent the possibilities.